 Hyatt is a former California resident who received hundreds of millions of dollars in licensing fees on certain technology patents he purported to own.
 Hyatt I, 538 U.S. at 490-91.
-FTB conducted residency audits of Hyatt for the 1991 and 1992 tax years and concluded that Hyatt did not move from California to Nevada
+FTB conducted residency audits of Hyatt for the 1991 and 1992 tax years and concluded that Hyatt did not move from California to Nevada before October 1991, as he had claimed, but remained a California resident until April 1992.

-April 1992.
 Hyatt protested the 1991 and 1992 audits through an administrative procedure internal to FTB.
 The protests were resolved against Hyatt.
 In December 2008, Hyatt filed for administrative review of those protests with the California State Board of Equalization.
 See 92 AA 22939-45.
 That administrative review is ongoing and has not been resolved.